 Go to page 9 of the Advent booklet for the blessing, or use this USCCB webpage.

-Pray with the full-page version of “The Annunciation,” by John Collier on page 14 of the Advent booklet with the prayer guide on page 11 of the Advent booklet.
-Find the image here and use the prayer guide on our Advent Art webpage.
+Pray with the full-page version of “The Visitation,” by Henry Ossawa Tanner on the back cover of the Advent booklet with the prayer guide on page 11 of the Advent booklet.
+The artwork and the prayer guide can also be found on our Advent Art webpage, which will be updated weekly with the artwork for the next week.